GenericMadScientist/GenericMadScientist.github.io/_posts/2022-06-06-how-chopt-works.md

 way until the bar is fully depleted at which point SP ends.

 SP is acquired from so-called SP phrases.
 A phrase is a sequence of star-shaped notes.
-Provided the full sequence is combo'd, upon hitting the last note of it one quarter of the bar will be filled.
+Provided the full sequence is comboed, upon hitting the last note of it one quarter of the bar will be filled.
 Any sustain notes in the phrase can be whammied for additional SP.
 Such sustains are called SP sustains.
 Whammying is
 binary: as far as the game concerns, you are either whammying or you are not.